AP Calculus AB - Unit 6 Study Guide

 The "Translation" Key

-Because g'(x) = f(x), the graph of f is actually the derivative graph of g.
+Because g'(x) = f(x), the graph of f is the derivative graph of g.

-• If the graph of f is decreasing (f' < 0), then g is concave down.
+• If f is decreasing (f' < 0), then g is concave down.

 6.6